sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

    'product_price': product_price,
    })

-We'll use a prescript on the first User Task (Select Product and Quantity) to initialize these variables to :code:`None` each time we execute the task.
+We'll use a *preScript* on the first User Task (Select Product and Quantity) to initialize these variables to :code:`None` each time we execute the task.

 Loop Tasks run either a specified number of times or until a completion condition is met.
 Since we can't